Software-Engineering-Group-UP/RSE-UP/chapters/welcome.md

 # Welcome

 Welcome to our interactive online course on Research Software Engineering.
 This course was created by the Software Engineering Group at the University of Potsdam, Germany.
 The contents of the course was assembled from different sources.
-As inspiration and main source material the [Merely useful book](https://third-bit.com/py-rse/) was used.
+As inspiration and main source material the [Research Software Engineering with Python](https://third-bit.com/py-rse/) by Irving et al. was used.

 We have incorporated all the material from the Merely Useful book adjusted or expanded them when needed and added additional topics.
 These include the chapters and sections on: